qlik-oss/corectl/docs/corectl_reload.md

 ### Options

 ```
-      --connections string   Path to a yml file containing the data connection definitions
-      --dimensions string    A list of generic dimension json paths
   -h, --help      help for reload
-      --measures string      A list of generic measures json paths
       --no-save   Do not save the app
-      --objects string       A list of generic object json paths
-      --script string        path/to/reload-script.qvs that contains a qlik reload script.
-If omitted the last specified reload script for the current app is reloaded
       --silent    Do not log reload output
 ```

 ### Options inherited from parent commands